 Not far from the famous ruins of Machu Picchu and the Sacred Valley of the Incas is the city of Cusco.
 Frequently used as a base to access Machu Picchu, Cusco was the historic capital of the Inca Empire.
 Located in southeastern Peru, Cusco remains one of the country’s most significant tourist destinations.
 A city steeped in history, Cusco features many detailed buildings dating back to Inca and Spanish colonial times.
 The heart of the city is the main square, Plaza de Armas, which is known for its variety of restaurants, cafes, and churches.
 Just beyond the city limits is an important Inca site known as Sacsayhuaman, an enormous walled complex made of large limestone boulders.

-Another one of Peru’s most popular destinations, Arequipa is surrounded by three iconic volcanoes in the country’s Southern Coastal region.
-Arequipa embodies a gorgeous mix of the indigenous and Spanish colonial cultures.
+One of the best places to visit in Peru isArequipa.
+Why?
+Because Arequipa embodies a gorgeous mix of the indigenous and Spanish colonial cultures.
+It is surrounded by three iconic volcanoes in the country’s Southern Coastal region.
 Examples of well-preserved Spanish colonial architecture can be found throughout the city center.
 Among the most visited is the Santa Catalina Convent, which is often described as a city within a city because of its charming streets and colorful buildings.
-Arequipa also serves as the gateway to Peru’s most visited natural attraction, the Colca Canyon.
-4. Sacred Valley
+This city also serves as the gateway to Peru’s most visited natural attraction, the Colca Canyon.

 Formerly the heartland of the Inca Empire, the Sacred Valley of the Incas lies amongst the Andes, close to Cusco and the ancient city of Machu Picchu.
 The valley was appreciated by the Incas due to its unique geographical and climatic qualities.
 People visiting the region can expect to find numerous archaeological remains and villages, including the Inca cities of Písac and Ollantaytambo.

-Iquitos is a special in the sense that it is the largest city in the world completely inaccessible by roads, meaning planes and boats are the primary ways to enter the city.
+Iquitos is special in the sense that it is the largest city in the world completely inaccessible by roads, meaning planes and boats are the primary ways to enter the city.
 Despite that fun fact, Iquitos is still amongst the most popular tourist destinations in Peru.
 Located along the banks of the Amazon River in northeastern Peru, Iquitos is also a popular home base for people looking to explore the Amazon.
 Visitors also enjoy attractions and activities such as stopping by the butterfly farms, animal orphanages, and protected nature reserves.